DannhiNT/DannhiNT/README.md

-# Hi there 👋, I'm Nhi
+# Hi there 👋, I'm Justine Nhi

 I'm a passionate **CS and Math student**.
 I love exploring new technologies every day and leveraging them to solve real-world problems.